-Over our 17 years of elastic creativity, we have helped many clients to realise the value of a rebrand, for many different reasons.
+Over 17 years of elastic creativity, we have helped clients realise the value of a rebrand, for many different reasons.
 We understand the scale of such a choice and its far-reaching implications.
 So, if you’re on the fence, considering if a rebrand is right for you, keep reading.

 Reasons to Rebrand